coders-school/templates/module1/04-specialization.md

 ## Specialization example #3 - &lt;type_traits&gt;

 To achieve the last behavior, we can use `std::false_type` and `std::true_type`.
-Below code is equivalent with the one from the previous example.
+The below code is equivalent to the one from the previous example.

 ```c++
 #include <iostream>